I’ve never worked with a nonprofit before. Is that okay?

 Can I select the nonprofit I want to work with?

 Absolutely!
-You can apply directly to projects and consultations for nonprofits that align with your area of interest.
-A broad range of nonprofits attend our workshops and events, so while we do our best to appropriately match consultants to nonprofits, we generally hope you’re open to working with new and varied organizations depending on attendance.
+You can apply directly to projects and consultation sessions for nonprofits that align with your area of interest.
+A broad range of nonprofits attend our workshops and events, so while we do our best to appropriately match volunteers to nonprofits, we generally hope you’re open to working with new and varied organizations depending on attendance.

 Will I be reimbursed for my travel or parking expense to attend in-person meetings?
 Is my volunteer time tax deductible?